1.11 Complex Numbers Basic Operations (HL)

 1. Introduction and Definition

 Within the real number system, square roots of negative numbers such as $\sqrt{-1}$, $\sqrt{-4}$, or $\sqrt{-9}$ are undefined.
-To resolve this, an imaginary unit $i$ is defined with the property $i^2 = -1$.
+To resolve this, an imaginary unit $i$ is defined with the property $$i^2 = -1$$.

 Using this definition, negative roots can be expressed as follows:

 Evaluating the quadratic equation $x^2 - 4x + 13 = 0$ yields a discriminant of $\Delta = -36$, indicating no real solutions exist.
-However, by substituting $\sqrt{\Delta} = i\sqrt{36} = 6i$, valid solutions are formed:
+However, by substituting $\sqrt{\Delta} = \sqrt{-36} = 6i$, valid solutions are formed:

-In general, for any quadratic where $\Delta < 0$, the complex roots are calculated using $x = \frac{-b \pm i\sqrt{|\Delta|}}{2a}$.
+In general, for any quadratic where $\Delta < 0$, the complex roots are calculated using $x = \dfrac{-b \pm i\sqrt{|\Delta|}}{2a}$.

 The Definition of a Complex Number